 Klaus Schwab’s answer is one that started his career as a global supernetworker: multi-stakeholder cooperation.
 The idea grew out of his conviction that businesses have to do more than simply answer to their shareholders.
 For the Geneva business professor who founded the World Economic Forum over 40 years ago, a company’s workers and the community where it operates are also stakeholders, and so sometimes are organizations across the world.

-Today these stakeholders include governments, civil society, and more.
+Today these stakeholders include various United Nations agencies, governments, civil society, and more.
 And Geneva, he argues, can lead the way in showing how to go about managing the revolution of on-demand work, driverless cars, 3D remote printing, designer genes, the Internet of things and jobless production.

 Geneva: A global capital of multi-stakeholder cooperation

 Schwab recently (22 February, 2017) told an audience of Geneva dignitaries, young entrepreneurs and academics: “I would foresee and hope that Geneva becomes the global capital of multi-stakeholder cooperation.”
 He pointed not only to the Forum but also to initiatives such as the Global Vaccine Initiative (GAVI) as examples of how Geneva is bringing together communities beyond the usual suspects to work on global challenges.
 “The velocity of disruption [to conventional societies] and the acceleration of innovation are hard to comprehend or anticipate,” he says.
 The threat to individuals is “increasing levels of fragmentation, isolation and exclusion across societies.”